tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 site](https://www.continuum.io/downloads).

 Note: If tensorflow has been installed via pip previously, then one should uninstall it before installation in Anaconda environment.
+Because Anaconda searches system site-packages from `.local` with higher priority.
 ```
 # Python 2
 $ pip uninstall tensorflow